 - The stone is uniform from slab to slab – no matching problems

-- Vast choice of colours, textures and styles
+- Vast choice of colours, patterns, textures and styles

 - Protective additives integrated in the stone

-- Super tough material – very hard to scratch, chip or damage
+- Super tough countertop material – very hard to scratch, chip or damage

-- Quartz is more affordable than many natural stones
+- Quartz countertops are more affordable than many natural stones

 - Over 30 shades available